e10v/tea-tasting/README.md

 To retrieve the result with `to_pandas`, `to_polars`, `to_dicts`, or `to_html`, pass the control and the treatment variant IDs as the first and the second parameter.

-Keep in mind that tea-tasting doesn't adjust multiple comparison.
+Keep in mind that tea-tasting does not adjust for multiple comparisons.

 ### Group by units